i-like-chip/i-like-chip.github.io/posts/10-Amby.md

+I decided that it would be cool to make a character - I'm thinking they will pop up and introduce the ambient scene, and maybe they could feature as a cushion on the sofa.
+Amby is a mix between a potato, cat, and a Chibi Totoro.

 ### Amby - Modelling and Animation

-I decided that it would be cool to have a mascot for the ambient youtube channel so I created Amby.
 This was my first time doing sub-division modelling, and doing animation in Blender.
-I used an image on the xz plane as a reference for modelling, and used the mirror modifier to position the ears, ayes, and arms.
+I used an image on the xz plane as a reference for modelling, and used the mirror modifier to position the ears, eyes, and arms.
+The image I used was of a Chibi Totoro, becasue I liked the body shape and ears.
+They normally have something like a tail and bird-like feet which I left out, and added arms instead.
+The eyes are reminiscent of a pair of skinny lense sunglasses.

 ![amby](./images/10-amby-solid.PNG)